-As always, scheduled learning activities will be prepopulated into your individual timetables (if you started your course in September) or are visible on the Course Search (if you start your course in January or May).
-Some of these activities will be delivered on campus and there will be other learning elements that you can take either at your own convenience or at scheduled times, depending on the module.
+As always, scheduled learning activities will be prepopulated into your individual timetables.
+However, there will be other learning elements that you can take at your own convenience online.
 We recommend that you set aside time each day to deal with each learning element as it becomes available, rather than waiting for tasks to build up.
 This is especially the case in preparation of assignments for submission or study for assessments.
 Don't forget to leave time for exercise or other activities that can keep you mind and body healthy.
-If you started your course in September, the change-of-mind window for module registration will open in early January and dates will be published on the Key Dates section of the Current Students website.
+We expect module registration to be available to you as a continuing student from early September after which you should have access to most timetable information.
+As in previous years, you will receive an email in early September to provide you with a specific start time to commence registration.
 During registration, you will be able to view the delivery mode for each module and associated learning elements (labs, tutorials etc), be that face-to-face, online or blended.
+Key dates on the Academic Year can be found here.